Nujoom Al-Ghanem: Early life and education

 Alghanem was born in Dubai in the United Arab Emirates and was raised there, being the fourth child out of eleven siblings.
 As a young adult, she enjoyed reading about mysticism, theology, philosophy, and poetry.
 Later on, she was able to get access to her reading through the Sharjah International Book Fair.
 Arabic poetry inspired her when she was a girl, later causing her to write her own poetry.
 She also enjoyed painting because her aunt was a painter, as well as a photographer.
 Before her professional writing career, her work was published in local newspapers and magazines.
 After her high school graduation, Alghanem decided that she wanted to attend a university in London.
 Although her father supported her pursuit of the arts, he did not want her to be alone in a different country.

 After completing one semester at United Arab Emirates University in Al Ain, she became tired of the nature of university life in Al Ain, so she decided to go back to working full-time.
 She said of her schooling, "I felt like I couldn't breathe.
 I didn't like life in a dormitory.
 Every time I was in my dorm I thought of ways to escape."
 Later, she became the Head of Culture and Art Department For Dubai and Northern Emirates.
 In terms of work experience, Alghanem started her professional career early in 1980 when she worked as a journalist for more than ten years.
 After getting married, becoming a mother, and starting a career as a journalist, Alghanem decided to travel to Ohio to study with her husband.
-She received a Bachelor's Degree in Video Production from Ohio University in 1996 and later received a Masters in Film Production from Griffith University in Australia in 1999.
+She received a bachelor's degree in Video Production from Ohio University in 1996 and later received a master's degree in Film Production from Griffith University in Australia in 1999.
 Alghanem said, "Opportunities are not free.
 You have always to work hard.
 You have to read, to teach yourself, to learn about the world and to be very sensible about what you publish".